group06-comparative-genomics/final_project/README.md

 '03.predictedgenes.50.fa' is the predicted gene sequences by our own code, with orf length threshold=50.
 '03.predictedgenes.100-1.fa' is the multifasta file of predicted gene sequences with orf length threshold=100. '-1' means it starts to read from the first position of the genome.
 For species 03, all the three reading frames give the same result.

+'0517_amino_acids_freq.py' gives out the frequencies of all amino acids which show up in 03.protein.fa.
+'0517_aminoacids_counting.py' explores what kinds of amino acids are contained in 03.protein.fa.

+'0519 Exploring Protein Files from Glimmer'(docx file) records the information of proteomes as well as genomes(frequencies of amino acids, total number of nucleotides, etc), and should be kept updating...

+'0519-ORF.py' consists of several parts:

+'0519exploring_prot.py' gives out the information of the first amino acids of the predicted proteome by Glimmer.

+'0519simpleorf.py' is just an earlier version of '0519-ORF.py'...I forgot I have uploaded it...